-29.4(1) A permit may be issued to a licensed dentist to use moderate sedation for dental patients provided the dentist meets the following requirements:

-a.
-Has successfully completed a training program approved by the board that meets the American Dental Association Guidelines for Teaching Pain Control and Sedation to Dentists and Dental Students and that consists of a minimum of 60 hours of instruction and management of at least 20 patients; and b.
-Has formal training in airway management; or c.
-Has submitted evidence of successful completion of an accredited residency program that includes formal training and clinical experience in moderate sedation, which is approved by the board; and d.
-Has completed a peer review evaluation, as may be required by the board, prior to issuance of a permit.
+- 29.4(1) A permit may be issued to a licensed dentist to use moderate sedation for dental patients provided the dentist meets the following requirements: - a.
+Has successfully completed a training program approved by the board that meets the American Dental Association Guidelines for Teaching Pain Control and Sedation to Dentists and Dental Students and that consists of a minimum of 60 hours of instruction and management of at least 20 patients; and

-29.4(2) A dentist utilizing moderate sedation shall maintain a properly equipped facility.
-The dentist shall maintain and be trained on the following equipment at each facility where sedation is provided: EKG monitor, positive pressure oxygen, suction, laryngoscope and blades, endotracheal tubes, magill forceps, oral airways, stethoscope, blood pressure monitoring device, pulse oximeter, emergency drugs, defibrillator.
+- b.
+Has formal training in airway management; or - c.
+Has submitted evidence of successful completion of an accredited residency program that includes formal training and clinical experience in moderate sedation, which is approved by the board; and - d.
+Has completed a peer review evaluation, as may be required by the board, prior to issuance of a permit. - 29.4(2) A dentist utilizing moderate sedation shall maintain a properly equipped facility.
+The dentist shall maintain and be trained on the following equipment at each facility where sedation is provided: capnography or pretracheal/precordial stethoscope, EKG monitor, positive pressure oxygen, suction, laryngoscope and blades, endotracheal tubes, magill forceps, oral airways, stethoscope, blood pressure monitoring device, pulse oximeter, emergency drugs, defibrillator.
 A licensee may submit a request to the board for an exemption from any of the provisions of this subrule.
-Exemption requests will be considered by the board on an individual basis and shall be granted only if the board determines that there is a reasonable basis for the exemption.

-29.4(3) The dentist shall ensure that each facility where sedation services are provided is permanently equipped pursuant to subrule 29.4(2) and staffed with trained auxiliary personnel capable of reasonably handling procedures, problems and emergencies incident to the administration of moderate sedation.
-Auxiliary personnel shall maintain current certification in basic life support and be capable of administering basic life support.

-29.4(4) A dentist administering moderate sedation must document and maintain current, successful completion of an Advanced Cardiac Life Support (ACLS) course.

-29.4(5) A dentist who is performing a procedure for which moderate sedation is being employed shall not administer the pharmacologic agents and monitor the patient without the presence and assistance of at least one qualified auxiliary personnel in the room who is qualified under subrule 29.4(3).

-29.4(6) Dentists qualified to administer moderate sedation may administer nitrous oxide inhalation analgesia provided they meet the requirement of rule 650-29.6(153).

-29.4(7) If moderate sedation results in a general anesthetic state, the rules for deep sedation/general anesthesia apply.

-29.4(8) A dentist utilizing moderate sedation on pediatric or ASA category 3 or 4 patients must have completed an accredited residency program that includes formal training in anesthesia and clinical experience in managing pediatric or ASA category 3 or 4 patients.
+Exemption requests will be considered by the board on an individual basis and shall be granted only if the board determines that there is a reasonable basis for the exemption. - 29.4(3) The dentist shall ensure that each facility where sedation services are provided is permanently equipped pursuant to subrule 29.4(2) and staffed with trained auxiliary personnel capable of reasonably handling procedures, problems and emergencies incident to the administration of moderate sedation.
+Auxiliary personnel shall maintain current certification in basic life support and be capable of administering basic life support. - 29.4(4) A dentist administering moderate sedation must document and maintain current, successful completion of an Advanced Cardiac Life Support (ACLS) course.
+A dentist administering moderate sedation to pediatric patients may maintain current certification in Pediatric Advanced Life Support (PALS) in lieu of ACLS. - 29.4(5) A dentist who is performing a procedure for which moderate sedation is being employed shall not administer the pharmacologic agents and monitor the patient without the presence and assistance of at least one qualified auxiliary personnel in the room who is qualified under subrule 29.4(3). - 29.4(6) Dentists qualified to administer moderate sedation may administer nitrous oxide inhalation analgesia provided they meet the requirement of rule 650-29.6(153). - 29.4(7) If moderate sedation results in a general anesthetic state, the rules for deep sedation/general anesthesia apply. - 29.4(8) A dentist utilizing moderate sedation on pediatric or ASA category 3 or 4 patients must have completed an accredited residency program that includes formal training in anesthesia and clinical experience in managing pediatric or ASA category 3 or 4 patients.
 A dentist who does not meet the requirements of this subrule is prohibited from utilizing moderate sedation on pediatric or ASA category 3 or 4 patients.

-[ARC 8614B, IAB 3/10/10, effective 4/14/10; ARC 1194C, IAB 11/27/13, effective 11/4/13]
+[ARC 8614B, IAB 3/10/10, effective 4/14/10; ARC 1194C, IAB 11/27/13, effective 11/4/13; ARC 1810C, IAB 1/7/15, effective 2/11/15]